ae-perez/pigGame/README.md

 - methods that manipulate the data for the game to function correctly

-*Please note: there are a few bugs that need to be fixed but the appearance corresponding to the functionality work! :D
+*Please note: there are a few bugs that need to be fixed but the appearance that go hand and hand with the functionality, work! :D